AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::

-We will try to detect and ignore unescaped `$` automatically using a simple rule of thumb:
-It is not an options delimiter if all three are true:
+We will try to detect and ignore unescaped `$` automatically using a simple rule of thumb — it is not an options delimiter if all three are true:
 1. It looks like `$/`;
 2. There is another slash character `/` to the left of it;
 3. There is another unescaped dollar sign `$` to the left of that slash character.